annadoannn/cse15l-lab-reports/lab report 1.md

 - **What was the working directory when the command was run?**
       `/home/lecture1`
 - **How did you get the output?**
-       `cat` is the concatenate function in the terminal.
-It reads data from the file and gives its content as the output.
-It requires a path to output what is inside.
+       `cat` read the data from the directory path and outputted the argument's content.
 - **Is the output an error?
 Why or why not?**
       The output is not an error.
-Due to `cat` not having an argument, there is nothing to output and it shouldn't.
+Though the argument isn't a file, `cat` simply outputs and confirms that the directory is a directory.